weipinghe/hadoop/README.txt

-This repository is clonde from Apache Hadoop for study purpose.
+This repository is cloned from Apache Hadoop for study purpose.
 Please refer to the official repository.
 Weiping He